Purpose

 Create a table-level storage_cache_policy

-The STORAGE_CACHE_POLICY option is optional.
-If you do not specify this option, the default value of the tenant-level configuration parameter default_storage_cache_policy is used.
-The attributes in the storage_cache_policy_option parameter are defined in the Key-Value format.
-The semantics of each attribute are as follows:
+STORAGE_CACHE_POLICY is an optional parameter.
+If you do not specify the STORAGE_CACHE_POLICY option, the value of the tenant-level configuration item default_storage_cache_policy is used by default.
+The properties in storage_cache_policy_option are defined in the key-value format.
+The semantics of each property are as follows:

 The